 - Advantages & Disadvantages of Induction Cooking

-Induction cooktops come with a number of advantages, which I write about below.
-The thing is that if you have one of these, or intend getting one, you will need to have induction suitable cookware.
+Induction cooktops come with a number of advantages.
+While I write about these below (skip to section), the thing is that if you have one of these (or intend getting one) you will need to have induction suitable cookware.

-So, you need special induction pots and pans for this system.
-This special type of cookware needs to be ‘induction ready’ for enough heating to cook food or in other words for the cooktop to function properly.
+This special type of cookware needs to be ‘induction-ready’ for enough heating to cook food or, in other words, for the cooktop to function properly.

 If you can’t tell if your pans are induction safe…”An easy test is to take a refrigerator magnet and hold it up to your pots and pans.
 If it sticks, your pan should work on an induction cooking surface.”
 2